xnull/failure-detector/README.md

 # Failure-detector

-Deep dive topic will be about implementing and redesign Failure Detector mechansm in CorfuDb.

 #### Problem:
 The Failure Detector mechanism is responsible for the detection of node failures or crashes, the previous version struggles to detect failures accurately, also sometimes it made incorrect decisions that make a node in the cluster unresponsive when the node actually healthy.